thestelllar/thestelllar_blog/_posts/2023-01-26-Meet-The-Characters.md

 <i>(Drumroll, please)</i>

-After hours of brainstorming and doodling, I would like to introduce you to my finest creations — <b>The-One, Star-ry, Simp-leaf-y, and Best-Buds-Forever.</b>
+After hours of brainstorming and doodling, I would like to introduce you to my finest creations — <b>The-One, Star-ry, Simp-leaf-y,</b> and <b>Best-Buds-Forever.</b>

 <i>(Drumroll again, please)</i>